PaulaBarteau/data-migration/NMMNH/Bi-Weekly_update_summary.markdown

  - First two images taken of holotpyes
  - Progress with social media posts and plans with curators for their engagement in social media
  - Checked on discrepancies between 10 records in Arctos and records in MS Access data
+ - 916 mineral localities edited
+ - Twitter post written about the Oreodont

 #### Lucius
 ##### Benefits all Arctos Collections